jasonstolaruk/CurryMUD/cheatsheet/CurryMUD cheatsheet.md

 Example | Output
 --- | ---
-`say >taro nice to mee, you, Taro` | Hanako says to Taro, "Nice to meet you, Taro."
+`say >taro nice to meet, you, Taro` | Hanako says to Taro, "Nice to meet you, Taro."
 `felinoidean >taro he can't be trusted` | Hanako says to Taro in felinoidean, "He can't be trusted."
 `channel hunt >taro i'm still waiting`</br>`in the clearing` | (hunt) Hanako: (to Taro) I'm still waiting in the clearing.
 `question >ant try typing "help`</br>`cheatsheet"` | (Question) Hanako: (to __ant__) Try typing "help cheatsheet".